 You’ll have to figure out the finances yourself as a boss.
 Talk about drowning in profit and loss statements each year.
 File your tax returns and submit correct information and documents to the HMRC.
 Some self-employed people manage to do this themselves, but many struggles.

-Ensure that your taxes are correctly paid and documented, consider hiring accountants in London to help you out.
+Ensure that your taxes are correctly paid and documented, consider hiring accountants in UK to help you out.
 A tax consultant will not just help you with finances, but help you save your money as well.

 Being self-employed is not as easy as what most people think.
 You will need to manage your own business, get clients and business partners, create sales and marketing plans, and look over your finances and taxes.
 Before you decide to register as self-employed, evaluate yourself and resources first to find out whether you can handle everything on your own.